 Instead of proving that actions speak louder than words, Kristallnacht demonstrated that actions are louder than the silence of unvoiced dissent.
 A stone, in this respect, is like a resounding “no” to the potentialities of change latent in the troubled mind.
 Words can set nothing aright if they merely create the illusion of control, if they obscure the chaos within us rather than dispel it.
 I let my words bespeak confusion rather than answer conclusively, thus falsely.
 I let them run riot rather than underwrite what amounts to the hollow triumph of paper solutions.

-A quandary is at the heart of “Von Ribbentrop’s Watch,” a radio play by Laurence Marks and Maurice Gran; it premiered 8 November 2008 on BBC Radio 4 (and is available online until 14 November).
+A quandary is at the heart of “Von Ribbentrop’s Watch,” a radio play by Laurence Marks and Maurice Gran, which premiered 8 November 2008 on BBC Radio 4.
 It is the story of a Jewish shop owner in contemporary Britain who learns that the less-than-reliable watch he inherited from his father once belonged to Nazi Germany’s Foreign Minister Joachim Von Ribbentrop.
 What to do?
 Keep the watch and ignore the Swastikas to which a watchmaker alerted him?
 Sell it to collectors of Nazi memorabilia in order to keep alive his own struggling business?
 Would that be retribution or profiteering?

 At least, the titular chronometer of “Von Ribbentrop’s Watch” seems to suggest that even belated justice is preferable to terminal ignorance; time catches up with timepiece in question, however exasperating and offensive the ninety minutes that it takes us to hear about it.
 Not that the conclusion is rewarding: in its tacky irony, the play insists that the Jews end up confessing their guilt by association.